Euro20179/AIO-LIMAS/README.md

 By default things are stored in `$AIO_DIR` which by default is `$XDG_DATA_HOME/aio-limas`

+Each user has their own directory in the `/users` folder in `$AIO_DIR`.
+Their folder will be their user id.

+Each user gets their own `settings.json` file.

-For sonarr/radarr integration, create a file called settings.json and add the following:
+For sonarr/radarr integration, the user needs to put this configuration in their `settings.json`
 ```json
 {
     "SonarrKey": "<YOUR SONARR API KEY>"